alemart/encantar-js/docs/faq.md

 !!! tip

-    The [Commercial Edition](/buy) does not display the watermark.
+    The [Professional Edition](/buy) does not display the watermark.
 It's suitable for professional works requiring increased brand control.

-## Commercial Edition
+## Professional Edition

-### What do I get with the Commercial Edition?
+### What do I get with the Professional Edition?

-The Commercial Edition is essential for professional proprietary work.
+The Professional Edition is essential for professional proprietary work.
 When you purchase it, you receive a license key that unlocks a special permission.
 That permission allows you to distribute your proprietary applications with specific versions of the library, with no need to display the Watermark Notices in the user interface.
 In addition, you receive 1 year of library updates covered by that permission.
 After that period, you may continue to receive updates if you renew your purchase.

 <div style="text-align:center" markdown>
-!!! info "The Commercial Edition offers you:"
+!!! info "The Professional Edition offers you:"

     ✅ Permission to distribute proprietary applications.